danielrosehill/AI-Generated-Project-Starters/ghg-extraction-tool/notes.md

 The use case is that many companies report their sustainability performance in long PDF reports.
 There is a strong public interest in analyzing this data on a cross-sectoral basis which requires aggregating and analysing this data at scale.

-As not every company reports their emissions data in data-native or data friendly formats, this creates some work for those trying to do that.
+ Not every company provides these data points in data native or data friendly formats.
+The purpose and intention of this tool is to help a data analyst attempting to understand and read this data to quickly extract that data from these PDF documents accompanied by sources to enable a supervision or verification process.

 # Data Accuracy